arkano1dev/Near-Rust-Chat/README.md

 # Near-Rust-Chat

 My assignment within the Near bootcamp at Encode Club.
 With This code enables you to exchange messages with other participants using a contract on the Near network.
-To begin, make sure you have the following dependencies listed in your *cargo.toml*  file:
+To begin, make sure you have the following dependencies listed in the *cargo.toml*  file:

 [dependencies]

 - near-sdk = "4.1.1"

 - near-sdk-contract-tools = "1.0.1"